criccomini/collected-scripts/README.md

 ## About

 You might notice some strange design decisions with these scripts.
-I have gone out of my way not to depend on anything outside packages.
+I have gone out of my way not to depend on outside packages.
 No virtual environment is required.
 No pip installs.
 Just simply Python and Bash scripts.